Refined Oils vs. Unrefined Oils: What’s the Difference?

 What Is Virgin or Unrefined Oil?

-You may also see the word “virgin” applied to various oils, especially olive and coconut oils.
+You may see the word “virgin” applied to various oils, especially olive and coconut oils.
 Virgin is often a term to indicate that an oil is unrefined.
 It also indicates that the oil is of a higher grade than other oils.
 However, that does not mean non-virgin oils are bad.

 la tourangelle unrefined oil benefits

 On the other hand, pure olive oil is lighter in color and has a more neutral flavor.
-While its quality is lower than virgin or extra virgin olive oil, it is still makes an excellent choice for all-purpose cooking oil.
+While its quality is lower than virgin or extra virgin olive oil, it is still making an excellent choice for all-purpose cooking oil.

 Is Organic the Same as Unrefined?